Safe Needle Disposal

 If you aren’t comfortable following the steps above, please call the non-emergency Fire Department at 250-469-8801 and select 'needle collection' to report the location of the needle, including the street address.
 If safe to do so, staff will collect the needle or advise of safe options for disposal.
 Please note, this needle collection line is only for public spaces or outside private residences.
-It does not include pick-up from inside private or commercial buildings.
+It does not include pick-up from inside or outside private or commercial properties.

 - we check parks regularly to keep them as clean and free of debris as possible (Park Services staff and contractors)